CodeBarbarian/codingchallenges/README.md

 # codingchallenges
-Coding challenges, you know to keep up the spirit.
+Coding challenges, to keep up the spirit.